These glossy Hot Chocolate Bombs are filled with cocoa mix and mini marshmallows for a rich, memorable cold-weather beverage!

 Hot chocolate bombs are all the rage and they’re easier to make than you’d think.
 You’ll need some silicone molds, hot cocoa mix, mini marshmallows, and chocolate melts.
 That’s it.

-You do need a couple of half-sphere silicone molds.
+You do need at half sphere silicone molds.
 The insides are painted with melted chocolate, then when cooled, the chocolate easily pops out and is ready to fill.